Aditya11835/Synapse-Electron/readme.md

 # 🧠 Synapse – Electron Focus Broadcaster
 A lightweight **Electron-based focus state manager** that syncs your focus mode across devices using Firebase.
 Designed to work with the full **Synapse ecosystem** (Mobile App + Chrome Extension), this app ensures real-time sync of your working state to block distractions on phones and browsers.

 ---

 ## ✅ Features
-- Toggle Focus Mode ON/OFF via desktop UI.
 - Syncs focusMode status to Firebase Realtime Database.
-- UI auto-resets focusMode to OFF on app load and exit for safety.
+- Auto-resets focusMode to OFF on app load and exit for safety.
 - Visual status indicators for current focus state (ON/OFF).
 - Graceful error handling with console logging.
 - Shows formatted user ID in UI (XXXX-XXXX).
 - Works seamlessly with Flutter mobile app and Chrome extension for unified focus control.
+- Secure preload architecture with contextBridge, blocking direct Node.js access in the renderer.
+- Background scanning of running processes to detect whitelisted apps (e.g., Chrome, Notion).
+- Automatically kills blacklisted apps (e.g., Spotify) when focus mode is triggered.
+- Unique user ID auto-generated and saved locally.
+- Periodically polls Firebase to reflect real-time changes in UI.
+- Prevents redundant Firebase writes using intelligent internal state flags.
+- Designed to run silently and continuously in fullscreen for immersive workflows.

 ---

 ## 🧩 Requirements

-- *Windows / macOS / Linux*
+- *Currently only compatible with Windows*
 - *Node.js v16+*
 - *Firebase Project with Realtime Database*